bailey-hall/CS-472-572-Final-Project/README.md

 ### Dataset:
 - Original dataset source:
 https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones
-- For this project, we use the updated data files stored in the repository's dataset/ folder.
+- For this project, we use the updated data files stored in the repository's under data.zip

 The dataset was collected from 30 subjects wearing a Samsung Galaxy S II smartphone on their waist
 - Records: 10,299